lucifer081099/2048/README.md

 4. The resulting tile cannot merge with another tile again in the same move.
 5. If a move causes three consecutive tiles of the same value to slide together, only the two tiles farthest along the direction of motion will combine.
 6. If all four spaces in a row or column are filled with tiles of the same value, a move parallel to that row/column will combine the first two and last two.
+7. Score will be calculated when two same number tiles collide with each other, for example if current score is 20 and two 4 number tiles collide with each other, then the score will become 20+4+4=28.